AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 - How is this different from generic RPA?

-- Actions is grounded in LINKENCE retrieval and chat context, then executes connector skills with explicit payloads you can approve—suited to knowledge-heavy workflows rather than brittle screen automation.
+- Actions is grounded in Linkence retrieval and chat context, then executes connector skills with explicit payloads you can approve.
+It is suited to knowledge-heavy workflows rather than brittle screen automation.

 - Yes.
 Approval gates can route drafts to an owner or manager before Gmail, Outlook, Slack, or Teams writes execute.